benmvp/slides/2018/ndcsydney/nav-react.md

   * Allows you to bootstrap super quick
   * And if you need to do something it doesn't support you can "eject"
   * Get the existing configuration
+- Also creates an optimized bundle you can ship to production

 /////
 <!-- .slide: data-background="url(../../img/nav-react/mercury.jpg) no-repeat center" data-background-size="cover" -->